75 Notable alumni of

 -

-Lori Glaze is an American scientist and the director of NASA's Science Mission Directorate's Planetary Science Division.
-She was a member of the Inner Planets Panel during the most recent Planetary Science Decadal Survey, and has had a role on the Executive Committee of NASA's Venus Exploration Analysis Group for several years, serving as the group's Chair from 2013–2017.
+Dr. Lori Glaze is an American scientist and is the deputy associate administrator for NASA’s Exploration Systems Development Mission Directorate.
+In this role, she shares responsibility for leadership and management of human spaceflight development and operations related to the agency’s Artemis program to explore the Moon for scientific discovery and technology advancement, learning how to live and work on another world as we prepare for human missions to Mars.
+She was previously the director of NASA's Science Mission Directorate's Planetary Science Division.
+She was a member of the Inner Planets Panel during the most recent Planetary Science Decadal Survey, and has had a role on the Executive Committee of NASA's Venus Exploration Analysis Group (VEXAG) for several years, serving as the group's Chair from 2013–2017.

 -